O.2 — Bitwise operators

 Bitwise assignment operators

-Similar to the arithmetic assignment operators, C++ provides bitwise assignment operators in order to facilitate easy modification of variables.
+Similar to the arithmetic assignment operators, C++ provides bitwise assignment operators.
+These do modify the left operand.

 For example, instead of writing x = x >> 1;, you can write x >>= 1;.